-On December 13, the Federal Reserve announced its third interest rate hike of 2017 (and fifth since December 2015).
-That rate is the one that banks use to set their rates for credit cards, savings accounts and other consumer financial products, which means an increase is a pretty big deal.
+On Wednesday, December 19, the Federal Reserve, headed by chair Jerome Powell, announced its fourth interest rate hike of 2018 (and ninth since December 2015).
+That’s what banks use to set their rates for credit cards, savings accounts and other consumer financial products, which means an increase is a pretty big deal.

-Overall, the trend upward is a good thing.
-The reason the country’s central bank, or Fed, kept its “benchmark” rates low for the last decade was to help pull the U.S. economy out of the Great Recession.
+Overall, rates trending upward is actually a good thing.
+The reason the Federal Reserve kept its “benchmark” rates low for the last decade was to help pull the U.S. economy out of the Great Recession.
 Low rates were intended to make it easier for people and businesses to borrow money, which in turn could give the economy a boost.

 When the Fed raises rates, variable-rate loans, like credit cards, are usually the first consumer products to feel it.
-And that change can be costly: According to WalletHub, the four rate hikes we’ve seen since 2015 have added $6 billion in interest charges to our 2017 credit card bills.
+And that change can be costly: According to WalletHub, just the seven rate hikes between December 2015 and June 2018 added $9.65 billion in credit card interest charges.
 Ouch.
-The latest increase could tack on another $1.46 billion throughout 2018.

 Silver lining?
 If you pay off your balance in full every month, you won’t be affected at all by higher rates—so consider this extra incentive to start clearing away your debt now.

 Banks aren’t quite so quick to reward savers with higher yields, unfortunately.
-The average savings account rate inched up just 7 percent in 2017 from 0.180 percent in January—or a whopping 18 cents for every $100 you save—to 0.193 percent in November, according to DepositAccounts.com.
-Internet savings accounts, however, were far more generous this year, increasing their average yields by 29 percent, from 0.723 percent to 0.933 percent.
+The average savings account rate has inched up from 0.181 percent in March 2017—or a whopping 18 cents for every $100 saved—to 0.255 percent in December 2018, according to DepositAccounts.com.
+Internet savings accounts, however, were far more generous, increasing their average yields by 111.11 percent, from .72 percent in December 2016 to 1.52 percent in December 2018.
 So clearly, it pays to shop around when you’re looking for where to stash your savings.

 If you’re a homeowner with an existing fixed-rate mortgage, the Fed’s moves won’t affect you.
 (Although those with adjustable-rate mortgages are likely to see their rates increase after the initial fixed period ends.)
-But if you’re still hoping to buy one day, you’re likely going to face higher costs now than if you’d closed a year ago.
-The average 30-year fixed rate mortgage has gone up from 3.6 percent in 2016 to about 4 percent in 2017, according to the National Association of Realtors.
-And it's expected to head up to 4.5 percent for 2018.
+But if you’re still hoping to buy one day, you’re likely going to face higher costs now than if you’d closed last year.
+The average 30-year fixed rate mortgage was at 4 percent in 2017, then rose to 4.2 percent in the first quarter of 2018, according to the National Association of Realtors.
+And it's currently averaging 4.75 percent for the year.

-So, start preparing now—by paying down debt, finding high-yield savings accounts, boosting your credit score and locking in a good mortgage rate when you’re ready.
-Fortunately, these are all savvy financial moves, regardless of what happens with the Fed and interest rates.
+In addition to news of the latest hike, the Fed announced it expects to introduce fewer rate hikes in 2019.
+While that means the new year may see fewer interests rate rises, you should still aim to start paying down debt, find high-yield savings accounts, boost your credit score and lock in a good mortgage rate when you’re ready.
+These are all savvy financial moves, regardless of what happens with the Fed and interest rates.